9e-Docteur/DocMod/README.md

 The liscence is [here](https://github.com/9e-Docteur/docmod/blob/main/LICENCE).

 ## Developer
-Since version 5.0 of DocMod, we have added computer.
-And so you can use DocMod as an API, and code your own OS, command, etc..
+Since version 5.0 of DocMod you can use DocMod as an API, and code your own addon.

 ## What is DocMod?
 DocMod is a Minecraft mod made by [9e_Docteur](https://github.com/9e-Docteur/).